 In my free time I can usually be found playing Rock Band, League of Legends, Legend of Zelda, or visiting Smogon University.
 However, my true love is definitely food.
 I visit new places each week and expand my food repertoire whenever possible, always on the lookout for new delicious, economical dining!
 Some of my current frequented restaurants are Cafe Rio, Red Robin, and California Fish Grill!

-University of California-Irvine - BS, Mechanical Engineering
+Undergraduate Degree: University of California-Irvine - Bachelor of Science, Mechanical Engineering

 SAT Composite: 2200

 Q & A